mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

-The second argument is ld.csv file for the LD matrix.
+The second argument is ld.csv file for the LD-matrix.
 Please make sure the ordering of the SNPs is same as in the exposure file.csv file.
 This has the format:

         1.0,0.9,0.8